Kritimbist/Learning-python-from-beginning/README.md

 ## 📦 What is a Data Type?

 A **data type** defines the kind of value a variable holds and what operations you can perform with it.
-Think of it as a label that tells Python: "Hey, this is a number", or "This is a piece of text".

 ---